vivaansinghvi07/stock-predictor/README.md

 ## Limitations
 Given the volatility of the stock market, there is no telling what will happen.
 This model does not take into account real-life events which may affect stock price, and is limited in scope to determining short-term patterns, not long-term benefits (this can, however, be changed by tweaking the parameters).

+# Model 2 - Live Regression
+This model directly takes recent and makes forecasts based on that data.
+All files used for this model are in the `live-regression` folder.

+## Parameters
+Everything is in the `use.ipynb` file!
+- `APIKEY`: This is where you enter your API key.
+Keep it safe!
+- `FUTUREFORECASTDAYS`: This is how many days the model will predict.
+Generally, keep this under 50 to avoid over-extrapolation.

+## How It Works

+This model uses `prophet` to forecast the state of a stock.

+### use.ipynb

+When you enter your stock, the program retrieves the most recent 100 trading days of date using the Alpha Vantage API.
+Then, it enters these into the regression model, which processes the data and determines what the closing price for the next `FUTUREFORECASTDAYS` days will be.
+When done, a graph is displayed, showing both the collected data (with dots) and the forecasted data (with a line).